EManifold/makers-notes/week-5.md

 - Don't have to even log the actual value you're trying to get visibility for, but can console log a random string to see what's being executed (e.g. in an if/else statement)
 - Add a ``` debugger ``` line to your program (inbuilt)
 - Console log the value of this at different parts of your code
+- Can use a linter to go through your code (for semi-colons)

 **Gaps in knowledge to rectify**